Get insider access

 HiFiMan Sundara 2020

 The Audeze MM-100 and the HiFiMan Sundara 2020 are both open-back headphones with planar magnetic drivers.
 However, the two have quite different sound profiles, with the HiFiMan following our target curve a bit better.
-They're also slightly more comfortable, and it's easier to get consistent audio delivery between listening sessions when using them.
+They're also slightly more comfortable.
 That said, the Audeze are considerably better built and more likely to be a durable, long-term option in the studio.

 Sennheiser HD 490 PRO

 The Audeze MM-100 and the Sennheiser HD 490 PRO are both open-back, over-headphones designed for studio use.
 They have some differences in design that might cause you to prefer one over the other.
-The Audeze use planar magnetic drivers, and the Sennheiser use dynamic neodymium magnets and, as a result, the Audeze have a wider, more immersive soundstage.
+The Sennheiser have better bass extension and a less recessed treble range that's useful for identifying clicks and pops during audio editing tasks.
+The Audeze use planar magnetic drivers, and the Sennheiser use dynamic neodymium magnets and, as a result, the Audeze have a greater degree of pinna activation that can translate to a wider sound.
 They're also much heavier and less comfortable on the head.
-The Sennheiser also come with two sets of pads, so you can swap them out to alter the sound profile slightly.
+The Sennheiser come with two sets of pads, so you can swap them out to alter the sound profile slightly.
 However, the Audeze have a higher build quality that will translate to better durability in the studio.

 Audeze LCD 2 Classic/LC2C